Shattered (1991 film): Production

-Filming took place during 1990 in Culver City, San Francisco and on the northern Oregon coast.
+Filming took place in early 1990 in Culver City, San Francisco and on the northern Oregon coast.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 33% based on reviews from 15 critics, with an average rating of 5.1/10.
+On Rotten Tomatoes, the film has an approval rating of 40% based on reviews from 15 critics, with an average rating of 5.3/10.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The film's twist ending has caused a division among the responses given by critics.
 Several critics find the revelation too ridiculous to accept, while others find it inventive and clever.
-Roger Ebert falls into the former category, stating that the film's resolution is "inconceivably implausible", and that the "screenplay is too clever by half".
+Roger Ebert falls into the former category, stating that the film's resolution is "inconceivably implausible" and that the "screenplay is too clever by half."
 However, he goes on to say that this quality "is always sort of fun."
 About.com falls into the latter category, calling the finale "a killer twist ending!" and The Washington Post says, "It would be disastrous to even hint at the movie's denouement; a critic could get lynched for giving away an ending as shockingly unexpected as the one here.
 Let's just say that it blows the top of your head off."
-Despite this division, critics generally hold the film's surprise denouement as unexpected and startling.